 At Swinton, we understand that being a landlord comes with many responsibilities and unforeseen risks.
 Whether you're renting out a second home or you have a more extensive property portfolio, you'll appreciate the importance of ensuring your investment

-We'll compare Landlord Insurance quotes to find you the best deal from our key panel of insurers, saving you valuable time.
+We'll compare Landlord Insurance quotes from our key panel of insurers, saving you valuable time.
 From urban apartments to semi-detached houses, whatever type of property you’re looking to insure, we’re here

 If you’re renting out a property, Landlord Insurance is a must.
 It’ll cover you for any financial losses you incur due to theft, vandalism, fire and flooding, plus you can protect against things like breakages and spillages with optional Contents

 While Landlord Insurance isn’t a legal requirement, a normal Home Insurance policy wouldn’t cover your property if it’s being rented out to paying tenants.
 Plus, if you have a buy-to-let mortgage, your lender will most likely have the

 When it comes to who pays for Buildings Insurance, landlord or tenant, this should be your responsibility – again, while Landlord Insurance isn’t mandatory, you should consider getting Buildings Insurance at the very least.
 In the long run, it’s a relatively small price to pay to protect you against potentially huge costs in the future.

 Before you can get a Landlord Insurance quote, you should know your property value as well as its rebuild value – note that these two things are commonly confused, and the rebuild value is how much it would cost to completely rebuild your property from scratch.

 Types of Landlord Insurance

 At Swinton, we aim to offer you a bespoke Landlord Insurance policy with all the elements you need to suit your needs.
 As standard, our Landlord Insurance cover includes the following: